MSchmidt/jquery-fullsizable/README.md

 **openOnClick** (optional, defaults to true) - set to false to disable default behavior which fullsizes an image when clicking on a thumb.
 See advanced section for more detail

+**closeButton** (optional, defaults to false) - set to true to show a close link.
+Style it with #fullsized\_close

+**clickBehaviour** (optional, 'next' or 'close', defaults to 'close') - whether a click on an opened image should close the viewer or open the next image.

 ## Advanced Usage

 ### Dynamic loading